Next-ITS/nextits.github.io/docs/parameters.md

     Adjust the balance between speed and compression ratio with the `--gzip_compression` parameter.
     Where `-1` is the fastest option (worst compression), and `-9` is slowest (best compression).

+^2^:
+    In the default setup, files are directed to the results folder (`--output`) using symbolic links (or symlinks) which help save disk space.
+    Each symlink points to the actual file located in the process working directory.
+    This behavior can be modified using the `--storagemode` parameter.